binhollc/bmc_sdk_c_sharp/Bridge_API_Reference.md

 ## Overview

-The Binho Mission Control Bridge (BMC Bridge) is a service layer that provides a unified interface for communicating with Binho USB host adapters (Nova and Supernova).
+The Binho Mission Control Bridge (BMC Bridge) is a service layer that provides a unified interface for communicating with Binho USB host adapters (Supernova and Pulsar).
 The Bridge accepts JSON-formatted commands via stdin and returns JSON-formatted responses via stdout, enabling easy integration with various programming languages and development environments.

 ### Key Features
 - **Unified API**: Consistent interface across all supported host adapters